Quickstart

 Generate your first code

-To generate a TOTP code for the credential you just added, run the following command, replacing /path/to/vault with your vault path:
+Run the following command, replacing /path/to/vault with your vault path:

 tegata code GitHub --vault /path/to/vault